jbatson5/SCALE-test/docs/MAVRIC.rst

       ss304      3 1.0 293.0 end
   end composition

-Then SGGP geometry is listed, with the origin of the coordinate system at the center of the cask.
+Then the SGGP geometry is listed, with the origin of the coordinate system at the center of the cask.

 ::